LBannenberg/magento2-composer-dashboard/README.md

 * Are there any security advisories for these packages?

 Under the hood it uses Composer to fetch the data, but it exposes that data in a way that's friendlier for merchants, project managers etc. to review.

+Additionally, you can:
+* Configure email addresses to receive a daily reminder about security advisories against your installed packages.
+* Configure email addresses to receive a weekly reminder about directly installed packages in need of upgrading.

 ## Installation